qcware/promethium-examples/README.md

 This repository contains a variety of examples for interacting with Promethium programmatically.

-Each example has two versions:
+Each example has up to two different versions:

 1. Interacting with the Promethium API via the SDK (recommended), and,
 2. Directly querying the API.